satellitecomponent/Neurite/README.md

 ### Ai Nodes allow for the creation of an arbitrary number of Ai Agents with the ability to connect memories together.
 - `Alt + Double click` creates a node with a more traditional AI chat interface. (you can create multiple)
-- The AI node will retain context from any other text or AI nodes that connect to it. (`Hold Shift and Click` two node windows to connect them together)
+- Connected Ai nodes will now send messages to one another.
+This is still in an early expirmental state. (`Hold Shift and Click` two node windows to connect them together)
-- This means the ability to inteface multiple chat windows together, and the ability to retain textual memories without having to re-copy and re-paste them every time.
 - Supports webLLM and OpenAi models concurrently.

 ### [Neurite](https://satellitecomponent.github.io/Neurite/) currently supports OpenAi, LLama 2, Red Pajamas 3B, and Vicuna 7B.